 The upcoming deadlines are as follows:

 - Application Period Six: April 22, 2021 – June 4, 2021

 - Application Period Seven: July 28, 2021 – September 10, 2021

 - Application Period Eight: November 4, 2021 – December 17, 2021

-If you’re evaluating whether SWODF or EODF is a good fit for your organization’s upcoming project, or would like to simplify the application process, please contact Mentor Works by February 17, 2021.
+If you’re evaluating whether SWODF or EODF is a good fit for your organization’s upcoming project, or would like to simplify the application process, please contact Mentor Works.

 If your business is located outside of southwestern or eastern Ontario, there are several comparable government funding programs, such as the Western Canada Business Scale-Up Productivity Program (BSP) and FedDev Ontario’s Community Economic Development & Diversification Program (CEDD), that focus on sustainable economic progress.
 Stay up to date with government funding news by subscribing to the free Weekly Funding Newsletter.